 Can Any Dentist Do Orthodontic Treatment?

 No!
 Orthodontic treatment must always be done by a highly trained and qualified Specialist Orthodontist, who has done an additional 3 years of specialization in the field of orthodontics after his graduation as a dentist.
-Dr Nazeer Ahmed is one of the top ranking orthodontist with more than 12 years experience in the field of orthodontics.
-He has a proven track record and has lot of international publications and research papers in reputed international journals like the Journal of clinical orthodontics and the World Journal of Orthodontics.
-You may rest assured that you are in the best hands when you decide to do your orthodontic treatment with us.
+A good orthodontist will have a proven track record and will have some cliniical publications and research papers in reputed international journals like the Journal of clinical orthodontics and the World Journal of Orthodontics.

 What Are The Foods I Must Avoid When Having Braces?